g0khul/note-app/README.md

 A Notes Application with these features:

-- View all notes in a responsive grid
+- View all notes in a grid
-- Search notes by title, subheading, or content
 - Add new notes with title, subheading, and content
 - Edit existing notes
 - Delete notes
 - View individual notes in detail
 - Toggle between dark and light themes
-- **Fetch and save notes using a REST API**

 ### Technologies Used